-- An assault is won by the fighter who first achieves three valid hits. - With each valid blow, the action is interrupted and the contenders must return to their corners. - Each contender challenges each member of his or her group twice by reversing challenger and challenged. - In the event of an equal number of victories, the player with the best difference between points scored and points conceded will be favoured, if this is also equal the player with the fewest number of strokes conceded will be favoured, in the event of a further tie the players will have to make a further assault, the winner will be placed ahead of the loser.
+- The fighter who first achieves three valid hits wins an assault. - With each valid blow, the action is interrupted and the contenders must return to their corners. - Each contender challenges each member of his or her group twice by reversing challenger and challenged. - The challenger has the task of choosing the weapon to be used during that given - In the event of an equal number of victories, the player with the best difference between points scored and points conceded will be favoured, if this is also equal, the player with the fewest number of strokes conceded will be favoured, in the event of a further tie the players will have to make a further assault, the winner will be placed ahead of the loser.